 - Proper clothing and footwear are a must if you have to travel when SHTF.
 You will need movement liberty while at the same time you shouldn’t make any noise.

-Popular Survival and Preparedness solutions recommended by our readers:
+Popular Survival and Preparedness resources:

 The LOST WAYS (The vital self-sufficiency lessons our great grand-fathers left us)